Yoast/wordpress-seo/readme.txt

 Enhancements:

- * Adds an image preview of the chosen image for the organization and person image.
- * Adds an image preview of the chosen image for the Facebook front page and default image.
+ * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.
- * Adds an image preview of the chosen image for the social images.
  * Improves interoperability and consistency in database queries.
- * Performance: prevents database queries for the homepage indexable.
+ * Improves the performance by preventing database queries for the homepage indexable.

 Bugfixes:

 * Fixes a bug where the disabled style of the switch toggles didn't look right.
-* Fixes a bug with the HelpScout integration not being overwritten properly by Premium / Add-ons and thus not showing.
-* Fixes a bug where integrations toggles wouldn't display following content.
-* Fixes a bug where, for users of Yoast SEO Premium, the plugin name was still shown as `Yoast SEO` in the taxonomy metabox in Internet Explorer.

 = 15.8 =
 Release Date: February 10th, 2021